birchstagdev/SonicDNA/README.md

 ---

-## 🚧 Project Status: Planning Phase
+## 🚦 Project Status: Rule Definition Phase

-> ⚠️ **This project is currently in the planning and prototyping stage.**
+> 🚩 **Major Update (June 2025): Core rulesets for audio DNA sequencing are now complete!**
 >
-> - The ideas, architecture, and folder structure are being laid out now.
+> - All primary variable rules and serialization formats (see `rules_*.json`) are now fully specified.
-> - **No functional audio encoding, generation, or DNA agents are implemented yet.**
+> - These rules form the backbone for future audio DNA extraction agents, generators, and format encoders.
-> - This repo is being used to solidify the design, version control early experiments, and invite feedback as the groundwork is laid.
+> - Functional implementation of DNA agents, audio encoding, and the generative engine are next.

 ---